 Since college football moved from the BCS system to the Playoff era, money around the game has skyrocketed.
 While some believe the FBS should adopt the Football Championship Subdivision's (FCS) model of a 24-team tournament, it's not going to change when the current system is working so well for everyone involved.

-After the Alabama Crimson Tide and Clemson Tigers meet in Santa Clara to decide the 2019 National Champion, the money will be divided, the checks will be cashed, and another year of college football will be in the books with a few fat wallets to make it all worth while.
+After the Alabama Crimson Tide and Georgia Bulldogs met in Indianapolis to decide the 2022 National Champion, the money was divided, the checks were cashed and another year of college football was in the books with a few fat wallets to make it all worth while.